-Priority Incident Formal Investigation and Reporting Internal flooding >10 properties in one location Always Flooding to priority highways making the road impassable for over 24 hours Discretionary Flooding that has led to a risk to life Discretion - depending on the nature of the incident Flooding to critical and vulnerable services e.g. schools, electricity sub station Discretion - depending on the severity of the impact Depending on th Depending on the nature and coverity of the event the council will investigate other fleeding
+Priority Incident Formal Investigation and Reporting Internal flooding >10 properties in one location Always 4 Flooding to priority highways making the road impassable for over 24 hours Discretionary Flooding that has led to a risk to life Discretion - depending on the nature of the incident Flooding to critical and vulnerable services e.g. schools, electricity sub station Discretion - depending on the severity of the impact Depending or the nature and severity of the event, the co uncil will investigate other flooding incidents at its s discretion. -